-We have generated positive net free cash flow for the last fourteen calendar years, much of which occurred during challenging economic and industry conditions.
-We also expect to have significant borrowing capacity under our credit facility and we currently have modest indebtedness.
+We have generated positive net free cash flow for the last fifteen calendar years, much of which occurred during challenging economic and industry conditions.
+We also expect to have significant borrowing capacity under our credit facility, and we maintain what we feel are reasonable cash balances.
 We believe these factors will provide us with sufficient liquidity to fund our operations for the foreseeable future.